Best Free PDF Tools for Students in 2026

 Getting Your Resume Under 1 MB for Internship Applications

 Internship applications fail on small details.
-A resume that's 14 MB doesn't upload.
-A resume that opens slowly on a recruiter's phone doesn't get read properly.
-File size matters more than most students realize - and fixing it takes 30 seconds.
+A resume that is 14 MB does not upload.
+A resume that opens slowly on a recruiter's phone does not get read properly.
+File size matters more than most students realize — and fixing it takes 30 seconds.

 What each platform actually accepts